hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ### Structure

 We'd like to be able to address spaces used in the drop-box by some meaningful names rather than numbered `drop-box/content/1` and so.
-Let's name them. `;<<<` marker from now on will identify the changed lines to help you follow:
+Let's name them.
 ```
 declare-template 'drop-box*/tube [
 	axes: [e s]											;) east then south - most common flow direction